timvisee/timvisee.com/content/blog/2019-07-17_snippet-correctly-capitalize-names-in-php/index.md

 <br />

-> Note: Normalizing using a function like this makes it impossible for some to
-> enter their name as formatted on their ID.
-Knowing the audience you serve,
-> this is a risk you can accept.
-It enhances the overall naming situation.
+Normalizing using a function like this makes it impossible for some to enter their name as formatted on their ID.
+Knowing the audience you serve, this is a risk you may be able to accept.
+It enhances the overall naming situation in some of my specialized applications, but it might not be perfect for you.

-I'll update this post with improvements on this snippet I make in the future for interesting edge cases.
+---

+> Identifying people by a number in the future would save a lot of hassle.
+> _Naming someone [&pi;][pi] is interesting though. /s_

+{{ fit_image(path="blog/2019-07-17_snippet-correctly-capitalize-names-in-php/beagle-boys.png") }}

 Feel free to use and share.